griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 The printed book also contains a bibliography and index pages

-The book web site https://java-to-kotlin.dev

 Subtitled with "A Refactoring Guidebook"

 There are **twenty-three chapters** that take a refactoring, starting mostly in the Java idiom, from one concept "to" another concept

 ---

-**Not surprisingly**, there is a lot of code in the book and is rendered quite small as the examples are fully production ready - consideration should be made if you would prefer to get the digital version only to follow along better
+**Not surprisingly**, there is a lot of code in the book and is rendered quite small as the examples are fully production ready - consideration should be made if you would prefer to get the digital version only to follow along better.
+A supplemental web site is [java-to-kotlin.dev](https://java-to-kotlin.dev)

 **This is a strategy book** about refactoring from Java code and also refactoring of Java developers themselves that are motivated enough to break out of the mindset